 15:15 - 15:40: Explore the well-hidden Thien Canh Son Cave.

-15:45 - 18:00: Enjoy relaxing on a white sandy beach at Hon Co Island and kayaking.
+15:45 - 18:00: Relax on a white sandy beach at Hon Co Island and kayak.

-18:00 - 19:00: Back to junk for refreshing before having dinner on board.
+18:00 - 19:00: Return to the junk for refreshing before dinner on board.

-20:00 - 21:00: Relax, enjoy fresh air & overnight on board.
+20:00 - 21:00: Relax, enjoy fresh air, and overnight on board.

 From the Bay to Hoi An via Da Nang

 10:00: Check out of the cabin.
-Start cruising towards the harbor
+Start cruising towards the harbor.

 10:30: Enjoy a buffet while cruising towards the harbor.

 11:30 - 12:00: Disembark.
-The crew will bid you farewell and you disembark.
+The crew will bid you farewell.

-Hoi An Ancient Town - Fly Hanoi to Da Nang, departing 17:35, arriving 18:50
+Hoi An Ancient Town - Fly from Hanoi to Da Nang, departing 17:35, arriving 18:50.

-Settle in and enjoy the evening at your leisure.
+Relax and enjoy your evening at leisure.

 The Past Preserved in Centuries-Old Hoi An